-2 Expected credit loss allowances on amount due from related parties
+2 Expected credit loss allowances on loans and amounts due from related parties

-Refer to note 12 of the separate financial statements
+Refer to note 11 of the separate financial statements

-The Company is exposed to credit risk on its receivable balances due from related parties.
+The Company is exposed to credit risk on its loans and amounts due from related parties.
+The determination of expected credit loss ("ECL") involves significant estimates and judgement.

-Key Audit Matters (continued)